-- Reconstruction of the involved breast following a mastectomy; - Surgery and construction of the other breast to produce a symmetrical appearance; - Prostheses; and - Treatment of physical complications of all stages of mastectomy, including lymphedemas.
+- All stages of reconstruction of the involved breast following a mastectomy; - Surgery and construction of the other breast to produce a symmetrical appearance;

+- Prostheses; and - Treatment of physical complications of all stages of mastectomy, including lymphedemas.

 This exclusion does not apply to Mental Health or Substance Use Disorders.
 If you have additional questions about your WHCRA benefits, please contact Customer Service.